emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    Small pulses of electric potential superimposed to a linear potential ramp or a staircase potential ramp.
+Comment:
+   The pulses are usually of constant height 10 to 100 mV and constant width 10 to 100 ms.

 .. raw:: html